hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_node_pool_snapshot.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `source_resource_id` - (Required) This is the ARM ID of the source object to be used to create the target object.
+* `node_pool_id` - (Required) This is the ARM ID of the source object to be used to create the target object.
 Changing this forces a new resource to be created.

-* `snapshot_type` - (Optional) Possible values include: 'SnapshotTypeNodePool'.

 * `tags` - (Optional) A mapping of tags to assign to the resource.